menu icon

 Round smooth pierogi dough on top of wooden board.

-7. Roll out dough: Divide the dough into 2 parts (easier to work with) and roll out one part (keeping the other covered) on top of a lightly floured surface very thinly, until about 2mm thick.
-(Dust with a little more flour if the dough is sticking to the rolling pin).
-Using a cookie cutter or the rim of a glass with a diameter of about 7cm/2.7in cut out rounds.
+7. Roll out dough: Divide the dough into 2 parts (easier to work with) and roll out one part (keeping the other covered) on top of a lightly floured surface to a thickness of about 2mm (quite thinly).
+If the dough becomes sticky as you roll sprinkle with a little flour and spread over the surface using the palm of your hand then turn it over (you can do this 2-3 times) and continue rolling.
+Using a cookie cutter or the rim of a glass with a diameter of about 7cm/3in cut out rounds (gather the dough scraps and add to the remaining dough).

-9. Boil pierogi: When the water starts to boil carefully place the pierogi in the pot one by one (15-20 per batch).
-Stir gently (but quickly) with a wooden spoon.
-Once all the pierogi have come up to the top cook gently for about 4 more minutes.
+9. Boil pierogi: When the water starts to boil carefully place the pierogi in the pot one by one (10-12 per batch).
+Stir gently with a wooden spoon.
+Once all the pierogi have come up to the top and the water starts boiling too rapidly lower the heat and simmer for about 4 more minutes.
+Stir throughout as needed to prevent the pierogi sticking to the bottom of the pot and each other.

 10. Serve: Remove from the heat and using a slotted spoon lift the pierogi out of the pot and place in a single layer on top of a lightly greased plate.
-Either serve immediately or fry as per serving suggestions below.
+Drizzle with a little butter and either serve immediately or cover while you make the next batch.
+See serving suggestions below.

 Serving suggestions

-Polish plant-based pierogi can be served straight from the pot with a drizzle of oil, plant spread or fried onions.
-Alternatively shallow fry them until crispy and golden (after boiling and resting them first to remove excess moisture from cooking) and serve with fried onions.
+Polish dairy-free pierogi dumplings can be served straight from the pot with a drizzle of plant butter, vegan yogurt or fried onions (see preparation tips below).
+Alternatively shallow fry them for a few minutes on both sides over a medium heat until crispy and golden (after boiling and resting them first to remove excess moisture from cooking).
+Serve either on their own or with fried onions (see photo at the top of the page).

 What can I make ahead

-• The dough: This can be made the night before and refrigerated in an airtight container or wrapped tightly in plastic.
-As it is made with hot water it needs to cool completely before refrigerating.
+• The dough: This can be made the night before and refrigerated wrapped tightly in cling film.
+As pierogi dough is made with hot water it needs to cool completely before refrigerating (keep it covered loosely with cling film as it cools).
 Bring up to room temperature before rolling out.

-• The filling mixture: You can also prepare the filling the night before, cover and refrigerate it.
-Alternatively prepare all the elements of the filling mixture and combine the next day.
+• The filling mixture: You can also prepare the filling the night before, cover and refrigerate.

 Top tips

-• The potatoes: It is important to mash the potatoes while still hot to ensure the mixture is perfectly smooth.
+• Potatoes: Mash the potatoes while still hot to ensure the mixture is smooth and creamy.

-• Seasoning: Once you’ve combined all the filling ingredients it is important to taste the mixture and adjust the seasoning as needed (the recommended amount may not be enough).
+• Seasoning: Once you've combined all the filling ingredients it is important to taste the mixture and adjust the seasoning as needed.

-• Pierogi size: My pierogi are quite small but you can use a cookie cutter or glass that’s a little larger (ex.
-8cm diameter) and make large pierogis if you prefer.
-Though keep in mind there will be less of them.
+• Pierogi size: My vegan pierogi dumplings are on the smallish side but you can use a cookie cutter or glass that's a little larger (ex.
+8cm diameter) and make large pierogi if you prefer.
+But keep in mind there will be less of them.

 • Serving: Best served hot.